Frequently Asked Questions

 After I have selected my stone, how long does it take to be installed?

-Depending how busy the industry is, typically once a stone selection has been made, the bid has been approved and a deposit has been made, you can expect installation approximately three to six weeks after templating has been done.
-Other deciding factors include availability of material and the size of the job.
+Depending how busy the industry is, typically once a stone selection has been made, the bid has been approved and a deposit has been made, you can expect installation approximately three (3) to six (6) weeks after templating has been done.
+Other deciding factors include (but are not limited to) availability of material and the size of the job.
 More information on the whole process can be found on our Ordering Stone page.

 What type of sink is recommended with slab countertops?